 - Accelerate construction of green buildings.

 - Retrofit older apartment buildings to weatherize and modernize them, providing affordable housing.

 - Create new, high-paying jobs as we “green” our economy and make ourselves increasingly independent of Middle East oil.

 - Double the goal of the state’s Renewable Portfolio Standard (RPS) from 20% in 2022, and raise the percentage obtained from solar above 2%.

-- Reinstate the state and county tax credits for solar installations that lapsed during the recession.
+- Reinstate the state and county tax credits for solar installations.

-- Demand a federal Environmental Impact Statement for the planned Dominion Cove Point natural gas liquefaction and export facility.
+- Demand a state safety study for the Dominion Cove Point natural gas liquefaction and export/import facility.